kamlekar/kamlekar.github.io/_posts/2017-12-21-custom-pc-build.md

 I bought most of the above components from mdcomputers.com where the prices were lower compared to Flipkart and Amazon.
 Also, the delivery was fast (got in two days!!).

 Things I messed in above configuration are:
 - I didn't go with SLI compatible Motherboard.
 I came to know about SLI after assembling the components (_I could have still returned the component but opted not to_).
 Anyway, the motherboard is still compatible with Crossfire.
+(Edit: SLI is actually supported only with few selected GPUs, here is the [list](https://www.geforce.com/hardware/technology/sli/supported-gpus))
 - I should have selected a better cooling system i.e probably a liquid cooling system because the configuration which I bought has a CPU and Motherboard which can be overclocked which means more heat.
 Although, the existing cooling system is fine if I don't overclock (_which I think I won't for more one year_).